Azure-Samples/cdm-azure-data-services-integration/Tutorial/README.md

 3. Now, you will be taken to the ADF authoring canvas and see that three pipelines have been deployed under your data factory.
 You should be concerned with the two top-level pipelines.
     - **MountCDM** – reads the loads the data from ADLSGen2 account in CDM folder, creates staging tables in DW, and loads the data
         i.	**ProcessEntityData** – this child pipeline is invoked if user chooses to load the data into the target DW
         ii.	**ProcessEntitySchema** – this child pipeline is invoked if user chooses to create the schema in the DW, which creates a table for each entity in the CDM folder.
-        > NOTE: in this tutorial, the staging tables are already deployed so the ProcessEntitySchema pipeline will not be run.

 ##### 4.5.1.4	MountCDM Pipeline